dictionaries

 a_dictionary = {'key': 'value'}

-self.assertIsNone(a_dictionary.update(another_key='another value'))
+self.assertIsNone(a_dictionary.update(new_key='new value'))

-self.assertIsNone(a_dictionary.update(key='new value'))
+self.assertIsNone(a_dictionary.update(key='updated value'))

 self.assertEqual(